jw120/mal/jw-haskell/README.md

 Design choices:

-* Text used internally throughout
+* Text used internally throughout - GIVING UP ON THIS?
 * megaparsec (using its lex helpers)
 * Either for parsing errors and for eval errors